 What is the hospital doing to make sure I don’t catch COVID-19 when I come for my appointment?

 We have made extensive preparations to welcome outpatients safely into our hospital and have good cleaning practices in place.
-Staff will wear the correct personal protective equipment to keep you safe.
-More information about the range of things we are doing is available here.
+Staff will wear the correct personal protective equipment where this is necessary to keep you safe.

 Do I have to come to the hospital for my appointment?

-We have looked at ways that we can continue to offer consultations to our patients whilst ensuring that we reduce the number of face to face visits.
-Where clinically appropriate we have offered patients a video or telephone consultation.
+We have options for patients to receive their outpatient consultation by video and telephone but this is not always clinically appropriate and you will need to be seen face to face.
 If you have been invited for a face to face appointment then the clinician has deemed that it is necessary to see you and may need to examine you.

 How do I know it’s safe for me to come to the hospital?

-We are doing what we can to reduce the risk of contracting COVID-19 at the hospital; following the social distancing rules and having good cleaning practices in place.
-Staff will wear the correct personal protective equipment to keep you safe.
+We are doing what we can to reduce the risk of contracting COVID-19 at the hospital; having good cleaning practices in place.
+Staff will wear the correct personal protective equipment where this is necessary to keep you safe.

 Will I need to wear a mask when I come to the hospital?

 This is no longer a mandatory requirement, we welcome anyone who prefers to wear a face covering to continue to do so.
 From time to time we might ask everyone to resume wearing masks if we feel it is necessary to help reduce Covid transmission.

 Will there be signs telling me which way to go when I arrive at the hospital?